 There are many, many things I hate about this country (thought I best get this out the way first before moving onto more positive pastures).
 I have always felt deeply ashamed of our countries conquering history.
 We have probably caused more bloodshed per square meterage than any other country.
 I have spent many nights wishing away my British heritage and many days apologising on behalf of it.
 But it also grew 95% of the people I love the most in the world, so it must have done some things right.
 Right?

-DISCLOSURE *This is my completely biased and in places un-researched opinion please don't sue me thank you and good day*
+DISCLOSURE *This is my completely biased and un-researched opinion please don't sue me thank you and good day*

 The British Countryside

 The lush green meadows of the south.
 The rolling hills of the Peak District.
 The dramatic peaks of the Lake District.
 The bleach white cliffs of the coasts.
 The moss.
 The moorland.
 The limestone.
 The grit-stone.
 The heather.
 Ohh the heather!!
 There is nothing in the world quite like our countryside.
 There is a certain serenity, sincerity and subtlety which soothes you to your core.
 Nothing speaks to my soul more than our landscape.
-It has a power so much greater than our fatuous ideas of self.
+It's legacy and existence is so much greater than our fatuous ideas of self.
 And when we inevitably ruin this earth, our landscapes/nature will live on and prosper and this fills me with much peace.

 We have four of them, and I love them all completely in their own special way.